-Springfield Park Prescot Road entrance
+Springfield Park, Prescot Road entrance

 Today it’s a busy dual carriageway, which splits either side of the Village Hall and runs down one edge of Springfield Park.
 One particular detail led me to have a closer look at the old maps…

-In 1907 the park was bought by the city council for £14000, and it’s been a public space ever since.
+In 1907 the park was bought by the city council for £14,000, and it’s been a public space ever since.

 The old maps

-And that’s why, when we look back at the Google StreetView photo of this location for September 2008 (before the construction crew moved in) we can see that the Park entrance inherited its placing from the original Springfield House entrance, and that there was a gap in the central reservation which is a direct descendent of the House’s drive!
+The image above shows the Google StreetView of this location for September 2008 (before the construction crew moved in).
+The Park entrance clearly inherited its placing from the original Springfield House entrance.
+The gap in the central reservation is a direct descendent of the House’s drive!